-In this example we will create a cookie that stores the name of a visitor.
-The first time a visitor arrives to the web page, he or she will be asked to fill in her/his name.
+The first time a visitor arrives to the web page, he will be asked to fill in his name.
 The name is then stored in a cookie.

 First, we create a function that stores the name of the visitor in a cookie variable:

-Last, we create the function that displays a welcome message if the cookie is set, and if the cookie is not set it will display a prompt box, asking for the name of the user, and stores the username cookie for 365 days, by calling the setCookie function:
+If the cookie is not set, it will display a prompt box, asking for the name of the user, and stores the username cookie for 365 days, by calling the setCookie function:

 The example above runs the checkCookie() function when the page loads.